-Each child has a speech and language programme incorporated into their IEP.
+Each child has a speech and language programme incorporated into their termly IEP.

 On occasion, some children have individual programmes from occupational and physiotherapists, which are incorporated into the overall programme.

 The children are encouraged to take books home each evening in their book bag.
-We would expect parents/ carers to read with their child every evening and to make a comment in their child’s reading record.
-This extra reading practise is essential for their progress.
-The children also have spellings to practise, using various strategies.
+We would expect parents/ carers to read with/ listen to their child every evening and make a comment in their child’s reading record.
+This extra reading practise is essential for their child's progress.

 The children also have a home/school book, which is for both you and your child’s teacher to write in.
 Please check their book bag daily as some correspondence is put in these bags.